damalis/full-stack-proxy-nginx-cakephp-for-everyone-with-docker-compose/README.md

 docker container restart proxy
 ```

 The containers are now built and running.
-You should be able to access the Cakephp installation with the configured IP in the browser address. `https://example.com`.
+You should be able to access the CakePHP installation with the configured IP in the browser address. `https://example.com`.

 For convenience you may add a new entry into your hosts file.